gchq/stroom-docs/content/en/about/about.md

 Work is underway to evolve the existing architecture and add new features:

 * Better integration with cloud services e.g. AWS.
-* A rule engine for notifying analysts about particular event scenarios
+* A rule engine for notifying analysts about particular event scenarios.
-* Scalable temporal state storage that could be used by rules or dashboards
+* Scalable temporal state storage that could be used by rules or dashboards.
-* New visualisations to improve analysis
+* New visualisations to improve analysis.
-* A modularised, micro-service-based architecture
+* A modularised, micro-service-based architecture.
-* Further integration with the Hadoop ecosystem
+* Further integration with the Hadoop ecosystem.

 ## Developers and Contributors